ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 Where files and folders are represented as _Data Entities_ in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the [Root Data Entity](root-data-entity) using the [hasPart] property.
 Directory hierarchies MAY be represented with nested [Dataset] _Data Entities_, or the Root Data Entity MAY refer to files anywhere in the hierarchy using [hasPart].

 _Data Entities_ representing files: MUST have `"File"` as a value for `@type`. `File` is an RO-Crate alias for <http://schema.org/MediaObject>.
 The term _File_ includes:
--  _Attached_ resources which are available locally and
+-  Resources which are available locally (applicable only in the context of _Attached RO-Crate Packages_) and
--  _Detached_ "downloadable" resources which can be can be downloaded and saved as a file.
+-  [Web-based Data Entities](#web-based-data-entity) which can be downloaded and saved as a file.

 The rules for the `@id` property of Files are set out below.